KaushalBhatol/linux/Ethical/osint_tool/osintgram.md

 ## configration

 * open `config/credentials.ini` or run `make setup`
-*  write instagram account username and password
+* Enter any instagram account username and password
+* Ensure that account is not your personal account, Because accont shoud be banned if instagram detacted activity.

 ## Use